 - You report the income amount Y in the year where the conversion is made.

 The deduction and income cancels each other, and the end result is that you have contributed X to ROTH IRA.

 - On 2019-04-01 you contributed $5,500 to traditional IRA allocated to 2018,

 - On 2019-04-01 you contributed $6,000 to traditional IRA allocated to 2019,

 - On 2019-04-03 you converted the full amount $11,500 to ROTH IRA.

 Here is how you report:

-If the situation is that you have 401(k) and high enough wage, or you choose not to deduct, then Y1 = Y2 = 0.
+If your income level does not allows you to deduct or or you choose not to deduct, then Y1 = Y2 = 0.